Anti–South Korean sentiment: Indonesia

 In Indonesia, Anti-Korean sentiment emerged in the 2000s.
 The emergence of anti-Korean sentiment is caused by several factors, such as plastic surgery and atheism in South Korea.
 Some Indonesians call Koreans "plastic".
 This stereotype arises because of the popularity of plastic surgery in South Korea.
-This stereotype has strengthened since the suicide of the former member of Shinee, Jonghyun.
-In addition, there are assumptions that Korean drama lovers are excessive and people of Korea are always committing adultery.
-It was reported in 2013 that some Bali businesses had put up signs prohibiting Korean customers, due to reports that a number of them flouted regulations during their stay.
+This stereotype has been strengthened since the suicide of the former member of Shinee, Jonghyun.
+In addition, there are assumptions that Korean drama lovers are excessive and that the people of Korea are always committing adultery.
+It was reported in 2013 that some Bali businesses had put up signs prohibiting Korean customers due to reports that a number of them flouted regulations during their stay.

-In 2021, a South Korean man allegedly launched a racist attack against an Indonesian woman on social media, this sparked anger among Indonesian public and triggered further anti-Korean sentiment in the country. also in that year, A Korean internet personality living in the country named SunnyDahye also under fire by Indonesian people due to her past comments calling Indonesians are "stupid" and she also allegedly pretended to fast during the month of Ramadhan, the live coverage of the 2020 Olympics in garnered ire to some Indonesians after MBC mistakenly setting a picture of the map of Malaysia when the Indonesian contingent arrives at the opening ceremony.
+In 2021, a South Korean man allegedly launched a racist attack against an Indonesian woman on social media.
+This incident sparked anger amongst the Indonesian public and triggered further anti-Korean sentiment in the country.
+Also in that year, SunnyDahye, a Korean internet personality living in the country, was criticized by Indonesian people for making comments calling Indonesians "stupid" and allegedly pretending to fast during the month of Ramadan.
+The live coverage of the 2020 Olympics made some Indonesians irate after the MBC mistakenly set a picture of the map of Malaysia when the Indonesian contingent arrived at the opening ceremony.

-In June 2024, it has been widely discussed on social media about racism committed by some South Koreans in a website called Indosarang.
+In June 2024, racism committed by some South Koreans it has been widely discussed on social media website called Indosarang.
 It is an online forum used by South Korean workers living in Indonesia.
-In the forum, several user have made derogatory comments towards Indonesians and their religion.
+In the forum, several users have made derogatory comments towards Indonesians and their religion.